Strategic Priorities

 AI Generated

 The City of Palm Coast has taken the initial steps towards establishing a timeline and project management plan for the analysis with Plante & Moran.
-A meeting was held on 7/10/2025 to outline the assessment's schedule, and interviews with City staff have been scheduled for each department.
-Plante & Moran staff will be on-site soon to conduct these interviews in person.
+Plante & Moran staff conducted on-site interviews in person with City staff.

 Progress